isiahmeadows/mithril.js/design/core/hyperscript.md

 - Attributes: `{key: value, ...}`
 	- Attributes on element vnodes other than magic attributes *may* be set to streams rather than literal values.
 This enables updates without actually performing a full diff, which is significantly faster.
 (We'll blow benchmarks out of the water that way, but it also just makes more sense in this model.)
 Note that this doesn't carry over to components.
 	- Set `rawAttrs:` if you want to set a special type or a special listener.
-	- Components receive the values literally and merged.
+	- Components receive the values literally and simply merged.
+(They may have special semantics for particular functions, so I can't just treat all functions as streams.)
 	- These are detected by the lack of a `%type` property.
 	- Note: `m("div", attrs, ...children)` is literally just a special case where the first child is an attributes vnode.
 - Fragment: `[...children]`